 The GEM3 Diversity Plan aims to increase participation from underserved populations (primarily Hispanics and Native Americans), low-income, rural and/or first generation students, and women, through diversity programs and outreach to regional Tribes, Hispanic communities, and rural communities.
 Increased public scientific literacy will be achieved through the engagement of citizen scientists and communities.
 Agency, industry, and tribal stakeholders will participate in scientific data exchanges, inform GEM3 research questions, and provide internship opportunities.

-GEM3 supports Authentic Research Experiences to promote diverse participation and success in GEM3-related STEM fields.
+GEM3 supports Summer Authentic Research Experiences to promote diverse participation and success in GEM3-related STEM fields.
 The WFD program – through VIP – provides a unique framework to amplify the impact of research experiences on diverse undergraduate students.
 Substantial enrichments include: (a) use of student Ambassadors to recruit peers from diverse groups to participate in VIP; (b) a strong social support network; and (c) a sustained effort that guides students from freshman to graduation.

 GEM3 Summer Research Experience: